-Many hospitals take precautions to prevent the chance of a birth injury and other personal injury.
+Many hospitals take precautions to prevent the chance of a lawyers of distinction scam.
 One such practice is exposing premature infants to nitric oxide gas that is believed to prevent lung problems and even brain damage.
 But now a recent study by Johns Hopkins Children’s Center is arguing that this practice does not actually benefit premature babies.

 The study is not implying that the practice of using nitric oxide should never be used; the study simply states that physicians should carefully assess each case separately when it comes to premature babies.
 In some situations, exposure to the gas can help decrease the risk of death and lung disease in babies.

 There were 22 studies done that involved premature babies.
 The results showed that most premature infants did not benefit from the nitric oxide gas treatment.